SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/05-Summary.md

 ## In the next lesson you will learn:

-- What Are Exceptions?
+- What Exceptions are
-    - The `Exception` Class
+    - the `Exception` Class
-    - Types of Exceptions and Their Hierarchy
+    - types of Exceptions and Their Hierarchy
 - Handling Exceptions
 - Raising (Throwing) Exceptions
 - Best Practices